TheHobbitMage/HelloDungeon/README.md

 HelloDungeon #2 eta a few months

-HelloDungeon #3 eta end of school
+HelloDungeon #3 eta beginning of summer